pofl/proxymcproxface/termpaper/termpaper.md

 This is clearly inferior to the normalized schema discussed above.
 It results in much more data redundancy and storage space inefficiency.
 But it immensely simplifies the application code.
-The simplicity paradigm goes so far that there are no foreign keys or even primary keys are defined.
+Following the paradigm of simplicity here goes so far that there are no foreign keys or even primary keys are defined.
 This avoids any potential problems that might arise from referential integrity constraints.
 There are also no indexes.
 In a scenario where query speed is a concern the author would analyze critical queries and add indexes on columns that appear in `WHERE` clauses.

 The two most complex SQL queries that are run against the database are the queries that retrieve the data for the proxy detail information and the provider